yasirshah-analyst/grade8-hidden-problem-analysis/Readme.md

 🎯 **Mathematics Section Head** — *"Should we focus on one teacher?"*
 No — the data doesn't support that.
 0% occurred across every teacher and section, so the investigation should move toward curriculum and assessment factors, not personnel.

 ---
-## Recommendations

-**1. Review Grade 8 Mathematics.** Audit the curriculum, learning material, and assessment design — the consistent 0% across teachers and sections makes a single-teacher fix unlikely to address the underlying issue.

-**2. Investigate English Sections A and C.** Compare against Section B on teaching approach, learning conditions, student composition, attendance, instructional support, and assessment conditions.
-The current dataset can't establish which factor is responsible — that requires further investigation.

-**3. Monitor Grade 8 Mathematics going forward.** The problem stayed consistent all year with no self-correction — a follow-up assessment after any intervention would confirm whether performance actually improves.

----

-## Limitations

-This analysis identifies patterns and likely areas for investigation — it does not prove the underlying causal mechanism.
-The Grade 8 Mathematics findings support investigating curriculum and assessment design, but confirming either as the root cause would need additional information.
-Similarly, the English findings would need student-level and classroom data to confirm a specific cause.

-> The data tells us where to investigate.
-It does not automatically tell us why the problem exists.

----